vargovema/SizexBM-and-SizexBeta-ports/README.md

 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="5" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

+Table 6 was created using the package stargazer by Hlavac (2018).

-In conclusion, the analysis provided by this paper supports the conclusions of @fama_1996_multifactor when it comes to the 25 Size x BM portfolios.
-However, the difference between the FF model build on 25 Size x Beta portfolios and the model results of @fama_1996_multifactor are more significant.
+In conclusion, the analysis provided by this paper supports the conclusions of Fama and French (1996) when it comes to the 25 Size x BM portfolios.
+However, the difference between the FF model build on 25 Size x Beta portfolios and the model results of Fama and French (1996) are more significant.
 Overall, we conclude that the FF models perform better on both portfolios analysed in this paper than the CAPM models.

 <figcaption align = "center"><b>Table 7: Comparison of the FF and CAPM models built on 25 Size x BM and Betas portfolios.
 The comparison table reports the average values of factor loadings, alphas and R-square values.</b></figcaption>